csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 #### Initialization (Declaration + Assignment)

-- Initialization statement combines declaration and assignment in one line (it's just a shortcut, not a new operation)
+- Initialization statement combines declaration and assignment in one line (it is just a shortcut, not a new operation)
 - Creates a new variable and also gives it an initial value
 - Syntax: `type variable_name = value;`
 - Example: `string myName = "Edward";`